Coronavirus symptoms: A list and when to seek help - KRDO

 Overall, “I think we’re getting a little bit more insight into the types of symptoms that patients might have,” said CNN Chief Medical Correspondent Dr. Sanjay Gupta on the CNN’s New Day news program.

-“In a study out of China where they looked at some of the earliest patients, some 200 patients, they found that digestive or stomach GI (gastrointestinal) symptoms were actually there in about half the patients,” Gupta said, adding that “fever and cough and shortness of breath” still appear to be the prevailing symptoms of Covid-19.
+“In a study out of China where they looked at some of the earliest patients, some 200 patients, they found that digestive or stomach GI (gastrointestinal) symptoms were actually there in about half the patients,” Gupta said.

+The study described a unique sub-set of milder cases in which the initial symptoms were digestive issues such as diarrhea, often without fever.
+Those patients experienced delays in testing and diagnosis than patients with respiratory issues, and took longer to clear the virus from their systems.

 So what should you do?

-“At this moment, the current guidance — and this may change — is that if you have symptoms that are similar to the cold and the flu and these are mild symptoms to moderate symptoms, stay at home and try to manage them with rest, hydration and the use of Tylenol,” Harris said.
+“At this moment, the current guidance — and this may change — is that if you have symptoms that are similar to the cold and the flu and these are mild symptoms to moderate symptoms, stay at home and try to manage them,” Harris said, with rest, hydration and the use of fever-reducing medications.

 That advice does not apply if you are over age 60, since immune systems weaken as we age, or if you are pregnant — anyone with concerns about coronavirus should call their healthcare provider, according to the CDC.